latent-to/developer-docs/docs/keys/proxies/pure-proxies.md

 When submitting calls with the `proxy(real, forceProxyType, call)` extrinsic, the pure proxy account is passed as the `real` argument, while the delegator signs the transaction.
 This effectively reverses the usual proxy relationship where the proxy account only authorizes the transaction, while the real account appears as the origin on chain.

 :::info
 You can modify who signs for a pure proxy by assigning another account as its _any proxy_.
 This is done by executing a proxy call that creates a standard proxy with the `Any` proxy type.
 The new account can then sign on behalf of the pure proxy—for example, when updating signers in a multisig wallet.
+See [source code: pure proxy account generation](https://github.com/opentensor/subtensor/blob/main/pallets/proxy/src/lib.rs#L827-L850).
 :::

 ## Prerequisites